jaredboynton/postman-saml-auth-router/README.md

 ## What This Is

 A **production-ready reference implementation** for forced SAML authentication in Postman.
-Fully validated across multiple enterprise environments, this solution demonstrates how to enforce corporate authentication using standard MDM deployment patterns.
+Fully validated and working, this solution demonstrates how to enforce corporate authentication using standard MDM deployment patterns.
+This is currently live on multiple of my machines.

 ## For Internal Postman Testing